 “I’ll do what I want”, an enterprising gourmet chef exclaimed as he squeezed a glob of Sriracha sauce into a batch of hand-churned ice cream.
 You can now find Sriracha in many dessert dishes, making people jump with joy or plummet into speechless confusion at the fact that somehow, it works!

 Legend has it that Sriracha is good on absolutely everything.
 Everything edible, at least.
 Go ahead, spice up the whole menu!
-Try out one of these delicious, unique recipes or just use your imagination!
+Try out one of these delicious, unique recipes or create your own!

 Although churning out sweet and spicy bottles of Huy Fong Food’s Sriracha is a rewarding task of saucy splendor all on its own, it’s even more gratifying to find the internet peppered with odes, ballads, sonnets, fiery love proclamations and vows of undying devotion from the unabashed cult following Sriracha has amassed over the years.